lukhnos/doubleshot/README.md

 library have their respective issues.
 The HTML5 standard requires workers to be loaded from separate URLs, meaning they have to be written as separate programs.
-There are non-standard ways to load the workers within the same program, but that is not supported in all modern browser and involves DOM manipulation. node.js cluster uses fork to implement the workers and requires delicate setup to separate the master and worker code.
+There are non-standard ways to load the workers within the same program, but that is not supported in every modern browser and involves DOM manipulation. node.js cluster uses fork to implement the workers and requires delicate setup to separate the master and worker code.